Continuity in right semitopological groups: Introduction

-\begin{problem} Let a topology be given on the group $G$ that is consistent with the group structure $G$.
-Under what conditions on topology and algebraic structure does consistency increase?
+Since the 1936 paper \cite{Montgomery1936} of Montgomery and the 1957 paper \cite{Ellis1957} of Ellis, the following problem has been studied: \begin{problem} Let a topology be given on a group $G$ that is consistent with the group structure of $G$.
+Under what conditions on the topology and the algebraic structure does the consistency improve?
 When is $G$ a topological group? \end{problem}